Taste of Carrollton postponed until Sept. 30 because of rain

 “There is always a wide variety of food available.
 The Taste of Carrollton is a great showcase for the surprisingly wide variety of food we have here, especially for a community our size,” Dorsey noted.

 Also, Adamson Square will be busy again next Saturday, Sept.
 25, when Tanner Health System sponsors the 2021 Carrollton Half Marathon.
-Interested runners who want to take part in the event that will be run through downtown Carrollton and over the Carrollton GreenBelt should register in advance at runcarrollton.com.
+Interested runners who want to take part in the event that will be run through downtown Carrollton and over the Carrollton GreenBelt should register in advance at www.run carrollton.com.

 Commented